Inheritance and Gifting: How to Gift Money to Your Children Legally

 Do I need to declare gifts to HMRC?

 Small cash gifts under £250 and gifts from the £3,000 annual exemption allowance don’t have to be declared to HMRC.
 However, if you receive any gift above these amounts, you must declare them to HMRC.
-Failure to declare gifts above said amounts will result in hefty fines.
+Failure to declare gifts above said amounts can result in hefty fines.

 What are the inheritance tax implications of gifting money to your children?